05 Oct Introducing: The One Person Who Can Help You Break Your Addiction.

 Tell her that you see her, you love her, that she is beautiful and strong and worthy of love.
 Exercise compassion for this child by communicating with her every day, the way you would go to the gym to make your body strong and healthy.

-2. Begin to develop a relationship with a Higher Power.
+2. develop a relationship with a Higher Power.

 This could be God, it could be the Universe, it could be your Higher Self.
 Make sure this Higher Power loves you unconditionally.